jonathan-tan-5826/Airbnb/README.md

 7) Worker saves page source.
 8) Worker obtains the average price from the price-text and saves the information to database.

+Testing the crawler:
+Use the following command to test the crawler. java -jar airbnb_crawler_v2.jar test 1 2017 1 1